 As mentioned previously, the Connecticut Brownfields Redevelopment Authority (CBRA) is a quasi-public agency created by the Connecticut Development Authority in accordance with Section 32-11a, subsection (l), of the General Statutes.
 This subsidiary was created in May 1999 to carry out the remediation, development, and financing of contaminated property within the State.
 CDA authorized \$1,500,000 in financial resources to the CBRA in May 1999.
-The administrative expenses associated with the entity amounted to \$14,786 and no loans were issued during the fiscal year ended June 30, 2007.
+The administrative expenses associated with the entity amounted to \$15,804 and two loans totaling \$5,500,000 were issued during the fiscal year ended June 30, 2008.